Information Systems Department (IS)

 Independent Study

-Individual reading or research under the guidance of a staff member.
-Open to selected advance students who have excellent records in the department.
+In this course students engage in individual reading or research under the guidance of a staff member.
+This course is open to selected advance students who have excellent records in the department.
 Repeatable for credit - maximum six.
-Prerequisite: admission to business.
+Prerequisite: grade of "C" or better in ACC 221, ACC 222, BLAW 205, ECO 110, ECO 120, ENG 110 or ENG 112, MTH 160 or MTH 175 or MTH 207, and STAT 145 or STAT 245; 54 credits earned.
 Consent of instructor.
 Pass/Fail grading.
 Offered Fall, Spring, Summer.